MurmurationsNetwork/MurmurationsProtocol/index_api-v2.md

 - `tags` - comma-separated list of strings to match
 - `tags_filter` - AND/OR switch
 - `tags_exact` - boolean for exact or fuzzy matching
+- `primary_url` - the canonical URL that identifies a node

 #### Output